jumpinjackie/forge-e33-mod/design/RED.md

 3R
 Creature - Nevron
 Flying
-Spawns pots — When this creature enters, create two colorless 1/1 Nevron Pot creature tokens with "This creature attacks each combat if able".
+Spawns pots — When this creature enters, create two colorless 1/1 Nevron creature tokens named Pot with "This creature attacks each combat if able".
 Buffs its allies — Nevrons you control have haste.
 When this creature dies, target opponent creates a Lumina token.
 (It's an artifact with "{T}, Sacrifice this artifact: Scry 1.")